 Late Application Submission

-TPS Granted By An Immigration Judge
+Can TPS status Be Granted By An Immigration Judge?

 - If the first TPS benefit is your first EAD :

 - You will have to send the form to the email address that appears on the TPS page in your country of origin.